 The PsA GWAS study conducted by Bowes and colleagues successfully performed fine-mapping for seventeen of the associated regions (Bowes2016).
 This study provided a summary table for the overlap of SNPs from the 90% credible set (list of SNPs explaining 90% of the PsA GWAS association) with genomic annotations and ENCODE features (cell lines and healthy donors primary cells), to further narrow down the set of putative causal SNPs for each associations as well as the more relevant cell type where they may have an effect.
 Bowes et al. further investigated the PsA-specific association identified in this study at the 5q31 region and a pilot eQTL study confirmed the most significant correlation with SLC22A5 expression for a SNP in high LD with the GWAS lead SNP.

-Leveraging epigenetic data to further refine the candidate causal SNPs from fine-mapping studies could benefit from the generation of disease- specific chromatin regulatory maps in PsA affected tissue and, possibly, further integration of scRNA-seq and mass cytometry from the same individuals.
+Leveraging epigenetic data to further refine the candidate causal SNPs from fine-mapping studies would benefit from the generation of disease- specific chromatin regulatory maps in PsA affected tissue and, possibly, further integration of scRNA-seq and mass cytometry from the same individuals.
 Altogether, this data could represent an additional layer of information in the attempt to identify the causal variant driving GWAS associations with PsA and provide further insight into the disease pathophysiology.

 Aims

-This chapter aims to develop a framework for the integration of a mutli- omic dataset in PsA blood and synovial immune cells.
-Specifically, using the chromatin accessibility landscape and the transcriptomic profile in a number of immune relevant genes in four cell populations isolated from SF and PB to improve the understanding of cell and tissue-specific differences and the relationship between chromatin accessibility and gene expression in PsA.
+This chapter aims to establish and integrate multi- omic datasets in PsA blood and synovial immune cells including chromatin accessibility and transcriptomic profiling in peripheral blood, and application of single-cell transcriptomics in synovial fluid.
+The long term goal is to identify cell subsets contributing to pathophysiological relevant pathways in PsA and chronic inflammation, and facilitate interpretation of PsA GWAS.
+Specific aims of this chapter are:

-Moreover, single-cell transcriptomic and mass cytometry will attempt to identify common and tissue-associated cell subsets contributing to pathophysiological relevant pathways in PsA and chronic inflammation.
-Lastly, fine-mapping of PsA GWAS loci and integration with chromatin accessibility maps of relevant immune cells from PsA samples will be performed to further narrow down the putative causal variants driving such associations.

-Specifically, the aims of this chapter are:

-To identify differences in the chromatin accessibility landscape between SF and PB in CD14+ monocytes, mCD4+, mCD8+ and NK cells isolated from PsA patients.
+To identify differences in the chromatin accessibility landscape and transcriptomic profiles between synovial fluid and peripheral blood in CD14+ monocytes, mCD4+, mCD8+ and NK cells isolated from PsA patients.

-To characterise differences in the transcriptomic profiles between SF and PB for relevant immune genes in CD14+ monocytes, mCD4+ and mCD8+ from the same PsA patients.

-To integrate differences in chromatin accessibility and changes in genes expression from SF and PB.

-To further explore transcriptional differences at the single-cell level in cell types of interest and perform a basic integration with mass cytometry data.
+To explore transcriptional differences at the single-cell level in cell types of interest and perform a basic integration with mass cytometry data.

-To conduct fine-mapping for a number of PsA GWAS loci using genotype data.

-To integrate the credible set of SNPs identified by fine-mapping with cell and tissue-specific PsA chromatin accessibility maps and publicly available epigenetic and functional data to further narrow down the putative causal SNPs driving such associations.
+To conduct fine-mapping for a number of PsA GWAS loci using genotype data and integrate with cell and tissue-specific PsA chromatin accessibility maps and publicly available epigenetic and functional data to further narrow down the putative causal SNPs driving such associations.

 Results